oss-slu/stl_metro_data_api/README.md

 1. Start containers: `docker-compose --env-file .env -f docker/docker-compose.yml up -d`.
    - The write-service app should start automatically with Docker.
 To run the write-side app without Docker, go to the project's root directory in your terminal, and run `python -m src.write_service.app`.
-   - The read-service app should also automatically start with Docker.
-To run the write-side app without Docker, go to the project's root directory in your terminal, and run `python -m src.read_service.app`.
+   - The read-service app along with the front-end (excellence project) should also automatically start with Docker.
+To run the read-side app without Docker, go to the project's root directory in your terminal, and run `python -m src.read_service.app`.
 3. You can view the write-service app by going to `http://localhost:5000/` in your web browser.
 4. View Open API docs: Access Swagger UI at `http://localhost:5001/swagger`.
 5. The front-end (excellence project) should automatically start with Docker.